Student Employment FAQ

 - How many hours can I work per week?
 Federal College Work Study students and CCRI Student Help students may only work

-break periods, you may work up to but may not exceed 15 hours per week if funding
+periods, you may work up to but may not exceed 15 hours per week if funding is available.

 - If I am on academic probation, can I apply for student employment?
 Yes, however, you will only be authorized to work for one semester.
 If your status